 Because I am a blogger, and I document everything, I took pictures of the incident and the process — just in case.
 So you can see proof that my laundry came clean.
 (I wish I took more pictures.)

 I tried a combination of several methods that I found people discussing online.
-Somethings worked, some did not, and some were overkill.
-(People were taking about adding peroxide or bleach to your loads — there is no need!!!)
+Some things worked, some did not, and some were overkill.
+(People talked about adding peroxide or bleach to your loads — there is no need!!!)

 Crayon Removal Method #1